-Non-Urgent Pre-Service Appeal Within 180 days after you receive our adverse benefit determination notice, you must tell us, in writing, that you want to appeal our denial of your pre-service initial coverage determination.
+- Within 180 days after you receive our adverse benefit determination notice, you must tell us, verbally or in writing that you want to appeal our denial of your initial coverage determination.
 Please include the following: (1) your name and Member I.D.
-Number, (2) your medical condition or relevant symptoms, (3) the specific service that you are requesting, (4) all of the reasons why you disagree with our adverse benefit denial, and (5) all supporting documents.
+Number, (2) your medical condition or relevant symptoms, (3) the specific service that you are requesting, (4) all of the reasons why you disagree with our adverse benefit determination and (5) all supporting documents.
 Your request and the supporting documents constitute your appeal.
-You must either mail or fax your appeal to the Grievance and Appeal Department.
-We will make a decision within 30 calendar days.
-We may extend the time for making a decision for an additional 15 calendar days if circumstances beyond our control delay our decision, if we notify you prior to the expiration of the initial 15 calendar day period and explain the circumstances for which we need the extra time and when we expect to make a decision.
+You may either mail or fax your written appeal to the Grievance and Appeal Department. - For first level appeal reviews, DHMP will conduct a written appeal review.
+You have the right to receive, upon request and free of charge, reasonable access to and copies of all documents, records, and other information relevant to your request for benefits.
+You may not be present for the written appeal review. - For standard appeal requests that do not involve emergency or urgent care needs, we will make a decision and notify you in writing within 30 calendar days of receipt of your appeal for a pre-service appeal or within 60 calendar days of receipt of your appeal for a post-service appeal. - For emergency and urgent care appeal requests, you will be notified of the decision, in writing, as